 Restoring Trust to Online Relationships With Timestamping

-This model has proved unreliable, with a 2019 CIGI-Ipsos Global Survey on Internet Security and Trust revealing that 86% of people have fallen for fake news at least once.
+This model has unfortunately proved unreliable.
+A 2019 CIGI-Ipsos Global Survey on Internet Security and Trust revealed that 86% of people have fallen for fake news at least once.

-Sebastiaan van der Lans and his co-founders recognized a unique opportunity to overcome these issues, utilizing blockchain technology to build a layer of trust around existing online infrastructure.
+Sebastiaan van der Lans and his co-founders recognized a unique opportunity to overcome these issues.
+Their solution utilized blockchain technology to build a layer of trust around existing online infrastructure.
 The result was WordProof, a tool that allows publishers to generate a unique fingerprint for their content and timestamp it to a blockchain’s public ledger.
 This introduces a verifiable source of truth that brings transparency and accountability to information that matters.

 WordProof’s impact goes beyond building reputation and trust for publishers.
 It also solves issues around copyright protection, search engine optimization, ecommerce agreements and more.
 Learn about all the use cases for WordProof at WordProof.com.
-Additional educational resources can be found at TheTrustedWeb.org, an organization chaired by van der Lans, with a mission to educate, empower, and accelerate the adoption of timestamping across the internet.
+Additional educational resources can be found at TheTrustedWeb.org, an organization chaired by van der Lans.
+The mission of this organization is to educate, empower, and accelerate the adoption of timestamping across the internet.

 The WordProof team envisions that by 2030 the Trusted Web will be fully embraced.
 Timestamping won’t just be an option but a requirement if content is to be taken seriously.
 However, this presents a new problem.
 How can a project like WordProof keep up with growing demand and offer blockchain timestamping, in a way that is fast, affordable and able to scale with the gradual adoption of this technology?
 That’s where EOS comes in.

 Bringing Accessibility & Scalability to Timestamping With EOS